 About the Incurred But Not Reported Indemnity Scheme

-The legislation was designed to fund claims where Medical Defence Organisations (MDOs) didn’t have enough reserves to cover their liabilities.
+The IBNR Scheme is designed to fund claims where Medical Defence Organisations do not have adequate reserves to cover their liabilities.

 To be eligible to claim under IBNR you must be a participating MDO.